Alfredo Martinez (art patron): Post-gallery activities and patronage

 Following his retirement as a gallerist in 2001, Martinez re-focused on becoming an art patron, collector, and private art dealer specializing in Latin American art and would work primarily with Christie's auction house, with whom Martinez had an established relationship.
 He launched a new business, Interactive Fine Art, in 2003 to serve as a more flexible vehicle for his art dealing practice that utilized online operations.

 Beyond the events hosted through his affiliated galleries, Marpad and Alfredo Martinez Gallery, Martinez has also sponsored and curated art lectures, auctions, and exhibitions.
-He has held fine art events at prestigious South Florida historic venues, such as the Biltmore Hotel (1995, 1998) and the Vizcaya Estate (2001).
+He has held fine art events at notable South Florida historic landmarks, such as the Biltmore Hotel (1995, 1998) and the Vizcaya Estate (2001).
 Martinez also participated in prominent recurring South Florida art events such as Art Miami/Miami Art Week in the Miami Beach Convention Center (1993, 1994, 1995) as well as Cuba Nostalgia in the Coconut Grove Convention Center (2001) and worked with several organizations including the U.S. Foreign Trade Institute (2000), the Community Research Initiative of South Florida in support of AIDS research (1994), and the Cuban American National Society of Washington D.C.
 (1998).

 Martinez has also organized art events outside of South Florida, such as the lecture and exhibition Two Views of Cuba: From the Countryside to the City (2000) in the Sharon Arts Center of New Hampshire, featuring Esteban Alvarez-Buylla and Mario Garcia Portela, as well as the 1995 exhibition Pseudo Museum in New York City (co-sponsored by Jupiter Interactive Productions) which was noteworthy at the time for its inclusion of pioneering online elements.
 Martinez also developed numerous international partnerships with whom he would collaborate and co-sponsor art events with, including Diana Traficante Gallery of Buenos Aires, Argentina, Arteconsul in Panama City, Panama, and Éditions Deleature of Angers, France.

 In 2021, Martinez launched a documentary series, Cronicas de la Curaduria de un Trabajo Galeristico (Chronicles of the Curatorship of a Gallery Career), produced by R116 Production and documenting his art exhibitions and events.
 Following his retirement as a gallerist, Martinez became an artist in the medium of fine art photography and digital photography.
 In 2022, Martinez' art became the subject of the book El Resultado de mi Mirada, Tomo I featuring 92 works of his photography taken from 2007 to 2022.
+Martinez then expanded his Cronicas de la Curaduria project into a book series that he authored and published through Interactive Fine Arts.
+In 2023 he published books on the art of Jean Baptiste Rosvelt, Josignacio, and Esteban Chartrand titled Jean Baptiste Rosvelt: Alma y Corazón de Haití (Jean Baptiste Rosvelt: Heart and Soul of Haiti), Josignacio: Genio del Oleo y la Resina.
+Tomo I (Josignacio: Genius of Oil and Resin.
+Volume 1), and Esteban Chartrand: El Artista y su Estética respectively.
+In 2025 Martinez released the book Robíe: Ilusión, Fantasía o Realidad.